-- If this option is set to true, the diagnostic data of the PXE is downloaded to the TFTP server. - The filename of the diagnostic data written into the TFTP server varies, depending on the PXE firmware version: - Filename prior to version 3.0.0: diag<unit-serial>.zip, where <unit-serial> is the serial number of the PXE. - Filename as of version 3.0.0: diag<unit-serial>.tgz - The PXE utters a short beep when writing the diagnostic data to the TFTP server.
+- If this option is set to true, the diagnostic data of the PXE is transmitted to the TFTP server. - The filename of the diagnostic data written into the TFTP server varies, depending on the PXE firmware version: - Filename prior to version 3.0.0: diag<unit-serial>.tgz, where <unit-serial> is the serial number of the PXE. - Filename as of version 3.0.0: diag<unit-serial>.zip factory_reset bulk_config_restore

+• The PXE beeps after it finishes writing the diagnostic data to the TFTP server.